emoon/ProDBG/README.md

 ## How to compile and build

-Latest stable version of Rust needs to be present on the system and can be downloaded from [here](https://www.rust-lang.org/downloads.html)
+Latest stable version of **Rust** (1.8+) needs to be present on the system and can be downloaded from [here](https://www.rust-lang.org/downloads.html) and on Windows the 64-bit **MSVC ABI** version is required which can be found here https://www.rust-lang.org/downloads.html#win-foot

 ## Mac